Tomerg91/Lumea/memory-bank/progress.md

 ## Known Issues

-- **ESLint Errors (4):** Parsing errors related to project configuration persist in `server/auth.ts`, `server/config/passport.ts`, and `server/middleware/auth.ts`.
+- **ESLint Errors (4):** Parsing errors in `server/auth.ts`, `server/config/passport.ts`, and `server/middleware/auth.ts`.
 - **ESLint Warnings (~170):** Numerous warnings, mostly `@typescript-eslint/no-explicit-any`.
-- Supabase project requires proper setup with correct schemas
+- Supabase project requires proper setup with correct schemas and RLS policies for all tables.
-- Row Level Security (RLS) policies need to be implemented for all tables
-- Profile table must be created on the new Supabase project
+- Profile table must be created on the new Supabase project.

 ## Evolution of Project Decisions